Al-Nasir Muhammad: The Battle of Wadi al-Khaznadar

 In Egypt, the defeated soldiers of an-Nasir kept arriving in disorder.
 The deposed Sultan Kitbugha, who was in Syria, also fled to Egypt.
-Cairo became overcrowded as many Syrians refugees fled to there.
+Cairo became overcrowded as many Syrian refugees fled there.
 An-Nasir and the Emirs began to prepare for a new march to the Levant.
 Money, horses and arms were collected from all over Egypt.
 An attempt to reuse an old fatwa which was issued during the reign of Sultan Qutuz which obliged each Egyptian to pay one dinar to support the army failed.
 Therefore, it was decided that the Egyptian people should pay voluntarily and not by force of law.
-But suddenly the news arrived in Cairo that Ghazan had left the Levant after he had installed two of his commanders as his deputes there.
+But suddenly the news arrived in Cairo that Ghazan had left the Levant after he had installed two of his commanders as his deputies there.
 An-Nasir sent letters to Ghazan's deputies asking them to submit to him and they agreed.
 Kitbugha was granted the post of the governor of Hama and Salar and Baibars travelled with an army to the Levant to liquidate the remaining forces of Ghazan.
 The Druze who attacked and looted an-Nasir's soldiers during their retreat to Egypt were attacked at their strongholds and they were forced to give back the weapons and the properties which they had taken from the retreating soldiers.
 The submitted deputies arrived in Egypt and were received by an-Nasir.
 The name of Sultan an-Nasir was mentioned again at the Syrian mosques.
 He was again the sovereign of the Levant.

-In addition to Mongols threats in the Levant, the second reign of an-Nasir also witnessed disturbances inside Egypt.
+In addition to Mongol threats in the Levant, the second reign of an-Nasir also witnessed disturbances inside Egypt.
 There were religious riots in Cairo and rebellions in Upper Egypt which were harshly suppressed.
 In 1301 parts of Armenian Cilicia were looted and Sis was attacked by an-Nasir's forces led by his Emirs as the Armenians tried to support Ghazan.
 In 1302 the crusader-held island of Arwad was attacked and ransacked because the crusaders had been using it as a base for attacks on Muslim shipping.

 In 1308 an-Nasir permitted the Georgians to celebrate on Calvary and probably in that year allowed two of them to stay closed in at the Church of the Holy Sepulchre.